davidsneighbour/kollitsch.dev/content/blog/2022/a-cat-and-a-dog/index.md

   imageid: ouo1hbizWwo
 ---

 Ok, so this is a cat and a dog living peacefully together.
-I had to add this just for some testing purposes ;) Keep calm and keep walking, there is nothing to see here...
+I had to add this just for some testing purposes ;) Keep calm and keep walking, there is nothing to see here (other than animals proving to us humans that one can live together with other kinds, but, well, whatever...)...